Izenda7Series/docs/dev/mvc_core_setup_guide.rst

 Introduction
 ====================

-This tutorial will teach you the basics of embedding Izenda into an ASP.NET MVC 5 web application using Visual Studio 2015.
+This tutorial will teach you the basics of embedding Izenda into an ASP.NET MVC Core web application using Visual Studio 2017.

 Download the `completed project <https://github.com/Izenda7Series/MVCCoreStarterKit>`__.
 This is important!
 You’ll need to use files and code samples from this codebase throughout the guide.